pivotal-cf/docs-pws-services/marketplace/services/memcachedcloud.html.md

 ## <a id="python"></a>Using Memcached with Python

-[bmemcached](https://github.com/jaysonsantos/python-binary-memcached) is a pure, thread safe, python module to access memcached via its binary protocol.
+[bmemcached](https://github.com/jaysonsantos/python-binary-memcached) is a pure, thread safe, python module to access Memcached via its binary protocol.

 Use pip to install it: